-- a lack of liquidity in the FRR market, and/or - outages of reserve providing units or groups, and/or - internal congestions preventing the activation of balancing energy bids in certain zones and/or resulting in the activation of balancing energy bids for congestion management purposes.
+- a lack of liquidity in the FRR market, and/or - · outages of reserve providing units or groups, and/or - internal congestions preventing the activation of balancing energy bids in certain zones and/or resulting in the activation of balancing energy bids for congestion management purposes.

 At the moment, there is no lack of liquidity observed in the FRR markets.
-Specifically, there is no recent experience with insufficient liquidity leading to the inability to guarantee the availability of the dimensioned volumes.
+Specifically, the recent experience indicates there is sufficient liquidity to guarantee the availability of the dimensioned volumes.
 This is further illustrated in Figure 6, which shows for the period January-July 2021 the minimum and average volumes of non-awarded mFRR balancing capacity bids.
-From this figure, it can be observed that there currently is sufficient liquidity in the mFRR market.
-Moreover, Elia expects sufficient flexibility to remain available.
-Finally, based on the prequalified volumes, Elia expects additional volumes to be offered in case a second mFRR capacity auction would need to be organized.
+From this figure, it can be observed that there currently is sufficient liquidity in the mFRR market14. and Elia expects sufficient flexibility to remain available.
+Moreover, based on the prequalified volumes and recent experience, Elia expects additional volumes to be offered in case second mFRR capacity auctions would need to be organized in the future.
+Finally, in moments where liquidity becomes (structurally) lower, Elia expects that market dynamics provide additional incentives to make available additional mFRR capacity and energy bids.
+In this regard, also the balancing warnings put in place as part of the escalation procedure could provide additional incentives.